Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 \textit{Results.} Fig.~\ref{fig:edit_distance} shows the averaged normalized Levenshtein (edit) distances of all 5 words and only ``stop''.
 As shown, the Deepfloyd IF can generate the most accurate text; DALL-E 2 and Stable Diffusion 2 are the second and third while BigSleep is the worst.
 This order is the same as the order of average detection rates of the object detectors in Table~\ref{tbl:prelim}.
 In particular, the Deepfloyd IF shows a high capability to generate ``stop'' texts.
 This result is consistent with the observation in RQ2 that the stealthiness against humans is significantly improved on the DeepFloyd IF when the robust feature of the text is removed.
 In summary, the experimental results show that the text generation capability of image generation models has a certain similarity to their natural attack capability.
 The capability to generate a complex pattern such as the alphabet may correlate with the capability to generate non-robust features that are too subtle to the HVS.
-We may use this characteristic to design a simple defense against the NDD attack, i.e., we can differentiate the NDD attack by checking if the exact ``stop'' is in it for the stop sign attack.
+We may use this characteristic to design a simple defense against the NDD attack, i.e. we can differentiate the NDD attack by checking if the text ``stop'' is in it for the stop sign attack.
 Although these empirical results are still not enough to fully support the edit distance-based method as a metric to measure the natural attack capability, \textit{the metric can be used as a simple sanity check for the image generation models and as a simple defense against NDD attacks on stop signs and other objects with text}.

-\nsubsection{RQ4: Are non-robust features responsible for the natural attack capability?}
+\ntsubsection{RQ4: Are non-robust features responsible for the natural attack capability?}

-This study is motivated by the concept of robust and non-robust features proposed in~\cite{ilyas2019adversarial}.
-In the user study, we have shown that diffusion models introduce some features that are imperceptible to humans but important to the DNN models.
-While we should be able to call these features non-robust features by definition of the concept, we perform a further systematic evaluation to directly evaluate the effect of non-robust features by following the methodology in~\cite{ilyas2019adversarial}.
+This study is motivated by the concept of robust and non-robust features proposed in~\cite{ilyas2019adversarial} that the adversarial attack is not a bug but instead caused by non-robust features that are predictive but incomprehensible to humans.
+In the user study, we have observed that diffusion models introduce some features that are imperceptible to humans but important to the DNN models.
+While we may call these features non-robust features by definition of the concept, we perform a further evaluation to directly evaluate the effect of non-robust features by following the methodology in~\cite{ilyas2019adversarial}.